slick/slick/slick/src/sphinx/code-generation.rst

 The Slick code generator is a convenient tool for working with an existing or evolving database schema.
-It can be run stand-alone or integrated into you sbt build for creating all code Slick needs to work.
+It can be run stand-alone or integrated into your sbt build for creating all code Slick needs to work.

 Overview